What is ray tracing and what hardware and games support it?

 What is ray tracing?

 Ray tracing is actually nothing new.
-It's been around for years now, but it's only recently that PC hardware and technology has got to a point where ray tracing can be implemented in a way where it can make a real difference to your games.
-In real time.
+It's been around for many years now, but it's only relatively recently that PC hardware and technology has got to a point where ray tracing can be implemented in a way where it can make a real difference to your games.
+In real-time.

 In its simplest form, ray tracing is a system that's used to enhance the lighting in games.
 This is done in a variety of different ways.
 It's used in everything from reflections to shadows both in the gaming environment and on items within it.
 This includes things like atmospheric effects, reflections on surfaces (water, metal, glass) and even diffused lighting.

 Diffused lighting is especially interesting as that includes light bouncing off of surfaces and reflecting onto others.
-This, in effect, is an indirect lighting source which then helps create a more realistic experience.
+This, in effect, is an indirect lighting source that then helps create a more realistic experience.
 Imagine how sunlight falls into a room, then bounces off walls and floors and naturally makes the entire room brighter.
 That's one part of how ray tracing works.

 When ray tracing is fully implemented, you often won't even notice what's happening unless you're paying really close attention as it's part of the whole picture of a graphically stunning environment.
 It's only when you see a side-by-side comparison of the games with ray tracing on and off that you'll see what a difference it can make.